 During the twelfth reporting period, OPD continued to work with the City's Information Technology Department to address the technical difficulties and partially launched the system in Areas 1 and 2 of the City.
 OPD worked on resolving the remaining technical issues so that it could activate the system in Area 3 as well.
-Additionally, during the twelfth reporting period, OPD installed kiosks in the report writing room and Internal Affairs that can be used to reviewing in-car video footage.
+Additionally, during the twelfth reporting period,

+OPD installed kiosks in the report writing room and Internal Affairs that can be used to reviewing in-car video footage.
 OPD also started to use the footage to review misconduct complaints and critical incidents such as vehicle pursuits.

-During this reporting period, as discussed above, OPD's progress in implementing the incar camera system has stalled.
+During the past year, as discussed as an area of concern in our last status report, OPD's progress in implementing the in-car camera system has stalled.
 While OPD purchased approximately 101 cameras, according to OPD, only 45 of them were made operational in OPD vehicles.
 Due to vendor installation problems and attrition, as of June 2009, only 30-35 cameras remained operational.
-OPD is negotiating with a new company to complete the installation of cameras.
+The original vendor went out of business and OPD is negotiating with a new company to complete the installation of cameras.
 According to OPD, however, completion of this process may take several months.
 While OPD has some minimal ability to repair camera equipment, it reports that it does not have adequate support for servicing cameras that malfunction or break.

-As discussed above, in-car video cameras are an important risk management and officer safety tool.
+In-car video cameras are an important risk management and officer safety tool.
 They have the added benefit of promoting transparency and community confidence.
 The cameras are able to document officer interactions with civilians, to capture video evidence of criminal conduct, and to document officer adherence or non-adherence to OPD policies and procedures.
 The cameras also assist officers in documenting their activities during contacts, arrests, and citations.
 This is why law enforcement agencies across the country are using them with increasing frequency and they are viewed by many agencies as critical policing tools.
 Despite the small number of operational cameras in OPD, the cameras already have been used both to corroborate allegations of misconduct and to exonerate officers accused of wrongdoing.
 Video captured by the cameras has provided irrefutable evidence to investigators, saving them both time and money in investigation costs.
 Actual footage from the cameras also has been used for training purposes for OPD officers to demonstrate proper and improper police tactics.

 Despite all of these benefits, this important risk management tool has never been fully implemented and is in danger of disappearing altogether.
-We urge the City to assist OPD in fully implementing the in-car video system as soon as possible.
+We continue to urge the City to assist OPD in fully implementing the in-car video system as soon as possible.

-D. Reporting Procedures (Tasks 33-39; S.A.
+B. Reporting Procedures (Tasks 33-39; S.A.
 VI.)